daki4/code_checker/archived/code-running.md

 # How should we run the code provided by the user

+## Introduction

+When we receive user submissions, we would like to be able to verify that their code fulfills the problem's requirements.
+To do this, we should be able to run the user's submitted code, and when running it we should have security precautions in place.
+We dont want the user to be able to submit an infinite loop, or a fork bomb and crash the system.
+We also do not want to be able to submit something that allos different submission attempts to interfere with one another, so we need to set up and then clean the environment.
+To do this, we can use an off-the-shelf solution to run the code, or we can build it ourselfves.

 ## Why not build it yourself?

-It is good to keep a balance between using homebrew tools and externally developed tools.
 Whenever possible, in most contexts it's a good idea use an external library for complex parts of the system that we might not want to reinvent.
 See: [Not Invented Here](https://en.wikipedia.org/wiki/Not_invented_here) Considering that this project is supposed to take no-more than 1-2 days per week, it is not feasible to homebrew a solution for running code securely, So here are some of the criteria I have laid out for a library to cover.

-## Choose an external library
+## Criteria for an external library

 There is a need for a library that can do the following: